 - Sale consideration – It is the sum of all amounts received or receivable for the transfer of the asset after deducting charges incurred for the transfer of the asset such as advertising in the online portal, charges paid to the broker, etc.

 - Date of acquisition and date of transfer

 - Index value of the financial year in which the asset was transferred, and acquired respectively.

-- long term capital gain on transfer of jewellery, precious stones, land, building, or both is taxed at 20 % along with surcharge if applicable and educational cess.
+- long-term capital gain on the transfer of jewelry, precious stones, land, building, or both is taxed at 20 % along with a surcharge if applicable and educational cess.

-- The cost of acquisition, cost of improvement shall be indexed with index value published by income tax department for year of acquisition, improvement respectively by multiplying index value for year of transfer divided by index value of year of acquisition or year of improvement respectively.
+- The cost of acquisition and cost of improvement shall be indexed with the index value published by the income tax department for the year of acquisition, and improvement respectively by multiplying the index value for the year of transfer divided by the index value of the year of acquisition or year of improvement respectively.

-- Th benefit of un exhausted basic exemption limit also available to long term capital gain.
+- The benefit of an exhausted basic exemption limit is also available for long-term capital gain.